syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Limitations.md

 ---
 layout: post
-title: Migration from Xamarin to .NET MAUI Chart control | Syncfusion
+title: Limitations of .NET MAUI Chart control | Syncfusion
 description: This section explains about the list of limitations in the .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart